-The All Party Parliamentary Group (APPG) for Epilepsy is a group of MPs and Peers who have an interest in epilepsy.
+The All Party Parliamentary Group for Epilepsy (APPGE) is a group of MPs and Peers who have an interest in epilepsy.
 They represent all political parties.
-The APPG is an informal group within Parliament that gives people the opportunity to come together on a subject they are interested in.
+The APPGE is an informal group within Parliament that gives people the opportunity to come together on a subject they are interested in.

-SUDEP Action and Epilepsy Action jointly provide the secretariat for the APPG for Epilepsy.
+SUDEP Action and Epilepsy Action jointly provide the secretariat for the APPGE.
 This means that we help to run the group on behalf of the Chair, Paula Sherriff MP.

 The APPGE hosts a number of meetings and events in parliament throughout the year.
 Working with members of the APPGE we can submit responses to inquiries or consultations.
 Find out how you or your organisation can get involved here.